-- 1. All syndicate members will be expected to perform at a level that provides maximum benefit to the State.
-The Authority intends to conduct a post-sale evaluation of each syndicate member's performance.
-The results of the evaluation will be used in the selection process for book-running senior manager and other syndicate members for future Authority financings. - 2.
-All syndicate members will be expected to participate in a meaningful way in the transaction.
-The book-running senior manager will be expected to actively involve syndicate members in the structuring, pricing and distribution of the issue to provide all syndicate members an opportunity to make a meaningful contribution. - 3.
-The Authority is committed to making a good faith effort to achieve 33% HUB participation in each negotiated underwriting.
-If the Authority determines that there is not a sufficient number of qualified HUB firms available to meet this goal for a particular underwriting, the Authority may include MBE firms, WBE firms, or both, in the syndicate to demonstrate a good faith effort to achieve this goal.
-The inclusion of MBE or WBE firms in a syndicate is not intended to be a substitute for inclusion of HUB firms.
+- 1. Each member of the Syndicate will be expected to perform at a level commensurate with its respective liability percentage as established in the marketing plan and reflected in the AAU; further, the Syndicate will be expected to perform at a level that provides maximum benefit to the State of Texas.
+The Authority will evaluate the performance of each Syndicate member during the pricing.
+The evaluation will be considered during the selection process for book-running senior manager and other Syndicate members for future Authority financings. - 2.
+All Syndicate members will be expected to participate in a meaningful way in the transaction.
+The book-running senior manager will be expected to actively involve

+Syndicate members in the structuring, pricing and distribution of the issue to provide all Syndicate members an opportunity to make a meaningful contribution.